-The primary consideration regarding a wet area floor is to ensure that the floor drains adequately.
+The primary consideration regarding a wet area floor is to ensure that the water drains adequately.
 The trend to large format tiles brings the added complication of obtaining a floor fall to a single waste outlet and to avoid tile lippage in the process.
 AS 3740 – 2010 - Waterproofing of domestic wet areas, is a ‘deemed to comply’ standard to the Building Code of Australia.

 The primary consideration of this standard, for falls in floor finishes, is to ensure water does not remain on the finished floor in a manner that can adversely affect the health or amenity of the occupants or deteriorate building elements.